coar-repositories/coar-vocabularies-website/web_page_sources/about.md

 ---
-title: About COAR Vocabularies Documentation
+title: "About COAR Vocabularies Documentation"
-description:
+description: ""
 date: 2021-02-08
 ---

 The COAR Vocabularies have been developed by many volunteers - the creators and contributors are listed for each vocabulary.

 <div class="row">
     <div class="col">